pyk/salestock-backend-ta/README.md

 # Salestock Backend Technical Assigment
 This is The Salestock Backend TA.
-They give me two cases, and I choose the product shopping cart case one.
-The end goal of this TA is to build API endpoint for shopping cart that production-ready grade.
+They give me two cases, and I choose the product and category management with hierarchical tree data for category.
+The end goal of this TA is to build API endpoint for the case that production-ready grade.

 The mandatory assesment points is